mmattel/caldera-forms-email-check/cf-email-domain-check/readme.txt

 This processor checks locally for DNS records that point to a valid eMail server for the eMail domain given.
 With this check, you can minimize bogus domains that eg. have been mistyped or misused and no eMail can be sent/replied to.
 A requestor is enforced to check his eMail address without complex measures.
 Helps minimizing the misuse of the contact form.
-It is most likely but not set, that missing DNS records will prevent recieving eMails at the domain given.
+It is most likely but not set, that missing required DNS records will prevent recieving eMails for the domain given.

+= How is the check made =

+The check is made with php `checkdnsrr` to look if the eMail domain returns either a valid DNS MX or A or AAAA record, in this sort order.

 = Can this plugin guarantee that the eMail domain is bogus =